 When will I find out if I have been accepted?

 Admittance to the community is on a rolling basis.
 Generally, the earlier you apply, the earlier you will hear from us.
-Our priority deadline is June 10, 2018, but we will review additional applications after this time if the LLC has not filled.
+Our priority deadline is June 11, but we will review additional applications after this time if the LLC has not filled.
+Once you are sent an acceptance to the community, you must accept the LLC.
+We reserve the right to offer the spot to another student if you do not respond to our inquiry for an acceptance of the community

 Note: For all living-learning communities you must complete your housing application and contract or you will not be placed into the program.